PrimeTimeTran/rn-currencyconverter/README.md

 ### **Milestone 2 🛣🏃 Complete layout by creating our own component**

 Let's create a component which highlights the **from** and **to** currencies.
-It will also handle the user choosing between which currencies to convert as well.
-I advise we create a component because we want to reuse the logic which handles these use cases.
+It will also handle the user choosing between which currencies to convert.
+I advise we create a component because we want to **reuse the logic which handle this behavior** for **multiple conversion types**.

 **A)** Import a `TouchableOpacity` component from React Native.